rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >**Example:**
 ><CITE>1715-1716</CITE>

-<a name="5.23.35.2">5.23.35.2</a> Record the date of each volume in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important.
-Such a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [5.24.36.8](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.8)).
+<a name="5.23.35.2">5.23.35.2</a> Record the date of each unit in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important.
+Such a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) is particularly useful when the order of publication does not correspond to the order of the unit numeration (see [5.24.36.8](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.8)).

 >**Example:**
 >Date of publication: <CITE>M.DC.XCIV-M.DCCI [1694-1701]</CITE>